tsjohns9/axway-open-docs/content/en/docs/central/mesh_management/discover-apis-and-services.md

 linkTitle: Discover APIs and services
 weight: 30
 date: 2020-11-19
-description: Learn how to configure the Axway mesh agents to discover your APIs and services.
+description: Learn how to configure the Axway Istio agents to discover your APIs and services.
 ---
-{{< alert title="Early Preview" color="warning" >}}This is a preview of the new mesh discovery agents that run separately from the current mesh governance agents, which provide full governance of your hybrid environment.
-The new agents are deployed and configured from the Axway CLI, and they allow for updated visibility to the mesh discovery process.{{< /alert >}}
+{{< alert title="Early Preview" color="warning" >}}This is a preview of new Istio discovery agents that run separately from the current mesh governance agents, which provide full governance of your hybrid environment.
+The new agents are deployed and configured from the Axway CLI, and they allow for updated visibility to the Kubernetes resource discovery process.{{< /alert >}}

 ## Before you begin

-* Before you start you must follow the article [deploy your agents with the AMPLIFY CLI](/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli).
+* Before you start you must follow the article [deploy your agents with the Amplify CLI](/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli).
 This will show you how to use the CLI to install the Mesh agents into your Kubernetes cluster.
 It will also create default resources to discover the demo service that gets deployed as part of the walkthrough.
 This article will reference the resources created from the previous article.

 ## Prerequisites

-These prerequisites are required by the AMPLIFY Central CLI, which you will use to configure the mesh discovery agents.
+These prerequisites are required by the Amplify Central CLI, which you will use to configure the Istio discovery agents.

 * Node.js 8 LTS or later
-* Minimum AMPLIFY Central CLI version: 0.8.0
+* Minimum Amplify Central CLI version: 0.10.0

-For more information, see [Install AMPLIFY Central CLI](/docs/central/cli_central/cli_install/index.html).
+For more information, see [Install Amplify Central CLI](/docs/central/cli_central/cli_install/index.html).

 ## Overview